auth0/auth0-PHP/UPGRADE.md

 ### Updated Configuration Options

 Some options names have been updated since v7 for clarity.
 You should reference the SdkConfiguration constructor comments for an up to date list, as new additions may be added with later releases.
-At the time of this guide being written however, these arguments are available:
+At the time of this guide being written, however, these arguments are available:

 ```
 string|null                   $domain               Required.
 Auth0 domain for your tenant.